-An assessment is usually led by a social worker but may include other people that can help such as housing workers, youth workers, teachers, health workers and people from your family.
+An assessment is usually led by a social worker but may include other people that can help such as youth workers, teachers, health workers and people from your family.
+We would want to include housing teams in this assessment as they also have a legal duty to you if you are homeless.
+Working together will make sure that we get things right for you.
+This means making a homeless application to housing as well as finding out what support you can receive from social workers.